The grip envelope: why you can't brake hard and turn hard

 What PaceBoss can show you

-• Theoretical best close to raw best.
+- Theoretical best close to raw best.
 You have one lap that hit the envelope just right, and your typical pace doesn't get there consistently.

 Each of these is consistent with a grip-envelope problem, not proof of one.
 The localising step — which corner, which axis — needs the in-game replay.
+TC activation (throttle-side demand exceeded), ABS activation (brake-side demand exceeded), and tyre-slide indicators are the replay signals that tell you what's happening within the sector PaceBoss flagged.

 Common ACC examples

 Eau Rouge–Raidillon at Spa.
 The line load goes through compression.
-Drivers exceed the envelope mid-uphill by carrying too much steering angle, scrub momentum, lose 1–2 mph onto Kemmel.
+Drivers exceed the envelope mid-uphill by carrying too much steering angle, scrub momentum, lose speed onto Kemmel.
 The fix is a tighter line earlier so you don't need lateral grip at the compression peak.
 Lost time shows up in S2.

 Parabolica at Monza.
 Long-radius right where understeer eats the lap.
 Drivers asking for too much front grip mid-corner blow the line at exit; the rear gets light, throttle is delayed onto the straight.
 Lost time shows up in S3, not S2 where the corner technically is.